boxwise/boxwise/README.md

 5. Deploy database rules to your development app.

         $ yarn run firebase deploy --only firestore:rules

+    You will need to run this again if the `firestore.rules` file is changed by you or somebody else.

 ## Running the development environment